ibm-messaging/mq-jms-spring/README.md

 </dependency>
 ```

-**Note** This repository and the corresponding Maven Central artifacts require either Spring Boot 2 or 3.
+**Note** This repository and the corresponding Maven Central artifacts requires Spring Boot 3.
+Maven
+Central continues to provide older versions that work with Spring Boot 2.

 ## Design Approach